TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 26/1 Chronicles 26.6.md

 ---

-Also unto Shemaiah his son were sons born, that ruled over the house of their father; for they were mighty men of valor.
+Also to Shemaiah his son were sons born, who ruled over the house of their father; for they were mighty men of valor.